hadynz/dalek-chain/README.md

-# dalek-extend
+# dalek-pluginize
-Returns a wrapped Dalek test object to extend with custom asserts and actions
+Enables the creation of Dalek plugins for assertions and actions by wrapping the Dalek test object.